Body Friendly Design The Principles of Kitchen Ergonomics

 It is just not a very user-friendly appliance.

-Very recently, dishwasher manufacturers — starting with the New Zealand appliance company, Fisher & Paykel — have started putting dishwashers in drawers, a much more lumbar-friendly design.
-Still expensive — twice the price of an equivalent door dishwasher — these are at least heading in the right direction.
+Very recently, dishwasher manufacturers—starting with the New Zealand appliance company, Fisher & Paykel—have started putting dishwashers in drawers, a much more lumbar-friendly design.
+Still expensive—twice the price of an equivalent standard dishwasher—these are at least heading in the right direction.

-Early models seem to have a lot of technical problems and were prone to breaking down.
-These issues have been largely resolved, but it took several recalls and at least one class-action lawsuit before a generally reliable drawer dishwasher became available.
+Early models seemed to have a lot of technical problems and were prone to breaking down.
+These issues have been largely resolved, but it took several recalls and at least one class-action lawsuit before a reliable drawer dishwasher became available.

 Drawer models do not eliminate all ergonomic problems with dishwashers, but they are the best answer so far.